 - ¼ cup (50 g) granulated sugar

 - ¼-½ teaspoon* (½ teaspoon) dried lavender flowers culinary grade, measured then crushed

 - 2 cups (250 g) all-purpose flour weighed in grams or spooned and leveled

 - In a large bowl, cream together the butter, sugar, and powdered sugar.

 - Using a mortar and pestle or a small bowl and the back of a spoon, grind the dried lavender to be as fine as you can get it.
 Then, mix it into the bowl of butter & sugars.

 - Add the vanilla extract, flour, and salt.
-Mix until combined.
-The dough might be a bit chunky - that's okay.
+Mix until combined well.

 - Preheat oven to 300°F and line a baking sheet with parchment paper.

-- Optional: after the cookies have completely cooled, drizzle or dip them in chocolate!
+- Optional: after the cookies have completely cooled, drizzle or dip them in melted white chocolate!